dssheldon/data-representation-project/README.md

 15. loadHighLows.html (staticpages folder) - Static page which loads the highs and lows in the second database
 16. cream_dust.png (staticpages/img folder) - background image of the static pages

+## Hosting on Python Anywhere
+The website has been hosted on Python Anywhere.
+The link for this is: [PythonAnywhere](http://sheldondsouza.pythonanywhere.com/)

 ## Layout of the websitse
 1. The website starts on a login page where the user has to enter a username and password to proceed.
 The username is: G00387857@gmit.ie and the password is: password.
 Once the correct credentials have been entered it starts a session which will continue until the Logout button has been pressed.